 • A Level 5 Felony for theft is the highest level for theft crimes in Indiana.
 One would be charged with a Level 5 Felony if the stolen property is worth at least $50,000; or the item stolen is a valuable metal and relates to transportation or public safety, or is taken from a hospital, health care facility, telecommunications provider, public utility, or key facility, and its absence could cause bodily harm.
 If convicted of a Level 5 Felony for theft, the convicted must pay a fine of up to $10,000 and be jailed for 1 to 6 years, with three years being the typical sentence.

 If you are accused of theft, you need fast and dedicated representation to protect your future.
-Attorney Andrew B. Jones will review your case and personal situation and help you understand your best potential options when facing charges.
+The criminal defense attorneys at Jones Law Office will review your case and personal situation and help you understand your best potential options when facing charges.

-At Jones Law Office LLC we handle all levels of misdemeanor and felony cases, including:
+At Jones Law Office we handle all levels of misdemeanor and felony cases, including:

 • Class A Misdemeanors